Creative Writing, MFA

 At UMass Boston's MFA Program, we help develop the individual style of each student.
-Our professors don’t want you to sound like them; they want you to write your best work.
-Our students take advantage of our relationships with programs like 826Boston, Roxbury Community College’s Writing Center, and Grub Street.
+Our students take advantage of our relationships with community programs and institutions like 826Boston, Veterans Upward Bound, Harvard University’s Woodberry Poetry Room, the Boston Athenaeum, and Grub Street.
 They work for literary magazines and presses including Consequence, Hanging Loose, University of Massachusetts Press, Breakwater Review, and Broadsided, and start and run their own literary magazines.
 They teach undergraduate creative writing classes at UMass Boston and continuing education classes for the Osher Lifelong Learning Institute.
 Our students and graduates publish widely, and find jobs they love.
 Most importantly, they're happy they chose UMass Boston.

 The MFA degree requires six semesters of full-time study, with 9 credits required in each of the first four semesters, and 6 credits in the final two semesters, during which students will concentrate on completing a thesis in fiction or poetry under the direction of a faculty member.
 MFA workshops are limited to 12 students, and seminars are limited to 15.
 Students have the opportunity to work with visiting writers; recently these have included Fanny Howe, Carolyn Forché, Tyehimba Jess, Bob Shacochis, Justin Torres, and Patricia Smith.

 The deadline to apply is January 15th, 2017.**

 Please contact our program director or program manager with any questions.

 Askold Melnyczuk, MFA Program Director